-We Tried All Of The Sauces From Hot Ones, Here's How They Rank
+We Tried 19 Sauces From Hot Ones, Here's How They Rank

 "Hot Ones" is more than just a YouTube show; it's a sensation.
 "The show with hot questions and even hotter wings" gives viewers an insight into how their favorite celebrities act when their guards are down, or, more accurately, when their guards are broken down by eating 10 wings coated in increasingly spicy hot sauces (via YouTube).
 By the time the 7th or 8th wing rolls around, it's rare to see a guest who doesn't at least have a bit of a red face and a few tears in their eyes.

-The sauce selection changes from season to season, so we bought the pack of all 10 sauces from Season 19.
+We tried the complete sauce lineups from Hot Ones Season 19 and 23.
 We're ranking them not by heat level, but by overall deliciousness from worst to best.
+(We'll touch on our methodology more at the end.)
 However, we will mention the Scoville Heat Unit rating of each sauce (which runs from 0 at the mildest to 1,500,000+ at the evilest) so you'll know what you're getting into spice-wise if you decide to buy one.

 Anyone who watches "Hot Ones" knows that Da Bomb is usually where guests start to lose their composure.
 The version of "Da Bomb" you can buy on Heatonist is actually a little different from the one used on the show.
 On "Hot Ones," the guests are tortured with Da Bomb: Beyond Insanity, which is made with chili pepper extract.
 Heatonist has a no-extract policy, so the bottle of Da Bomb Evolution we tried is made with pure natural chiles instead.